Customer First, Quality First

 • Total Quality Management

-Aim to improve work quality by enhancing capabilities of "people", "organization", and "process", in order to maintain a flexible and resilient corporate structure based on the Corporate Philosophy of "total participation", "customer first", and "continuous kaizen."
+Aim to improve process quality by enhancing capabilities of "people", "organization", and "process", in order to maintain a flexible and resilient corporate structure based on the Corporate Philosophy of "total participation", "customer first", and "continuous kaizen."

 Global QA system by introducing CQO system